FrederikBA/DataScienceMP1/README.md

 ### Problem Solving 3
-Statistics of the companies file.
-The goal of **Problem solving 3** was to explore the data and to get information about the dataframe such as mean, median, mode, min, max, range, count.
+The goal of **Problem solving 3** was to explore the data and to get statistical information about the dataset such as mean, median, mode, min, max, range, count etc.

 Next step was to prepare the data for further analysis we did this by replacing and removing unnecessary data or missing data.
 Drilling down/rolling up attributes coding the text data with numeral labels. we did this with the following libraries scipy.stats import shapiro